tiniojan/LSFTSWass/README.md

 Sckit-Learn

 ## Reproducibility
-* You can run the provided notebooks to reproduce the results.
+* You can just run the notebooks provided to reproduce the results.

 ## Citation
 If you use this toolbox in your research and find it useful, please cite: